da-the-dev/b-r-u-h-Discord-bot/README.md

 #### Can I use this bot?

 Not yet.
-You can add it for later, but right now I wouldn't.
-I'm working on it, and hopefully one day b r u h Discord bot would be popular.
+I removed the link for the sake of avoiding confusion.
+Since I want to add language support, I will have to create a settings menu and store the configurations for each server.
+This is a big task I'll need to work on I'm working on the bot, and hopefully, one day b r u h Discord bot would be popular.

+#### Can I use your code?

 You still can freely use any code I wrote.